Columbus Airport (Georgia): Future

-In November 2025, it was reported that Columbus Airport is in talks to have a low-cost carrier begin two new routes out of the airport.
+Delta as its regional brand, Delta Connection, remains as the only commercial carrier at Columbus Airport with two to three daily flights to and from Atlanta despite Columbus being Georgia's second largest market following American Eagle's exit in 2023.
+In November 2025, it was reported that Columbus Airport is in talks to have a low-cost carrier begin two new routes out of the airport and in June 2026 the airport manager claimed of Delta's mainline flights that if each of them is filled to at least 85 percent capacity it will indicate that increased scheduled capacity at Columbus Airport is realistic.
 Work to replace the airport's general aviation terminal is set to commence in 2026.
 The design phase for the new general aviation terminal and a renovated Taxiway D was in progress in November 2025.